influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/load_directory.md

         .topic('cpu')
 ```

-will create a `stream` task named `my_task` for the dbrp `telegraf.autogen`.

-## Templates
+## Task templates

-Template files must be placed in the `templates` subdirectory of the load service
+Template files must be placed in the `templates` subdirectory of the load service directory.
-directory.
-Defining templated tasks is done according to the following scheme:
+Task templates are defined according to the following scheme:

 * `id` - the file name without the tick extension
-* `type` - determined by introspection of the task (stream, batch)
+* `type` - determined by introspection of the task (stream or batch)
 * `dbrp` - defined using the `dbrp` keyword followed by a specified database and retention policy

-For example, the tickscript
+The following TICKscript example will create a `stream` template named `my_template` for the dbrp `telegaf.autogen`.

 ```
 // /path/to/directory/templates/my_template.tick
 dbrp "telegraf"."autogen"